uPortal-Attic/uportal-app-framework/docs/messaging.md

 [![mobile menu notifications link](./img/notifications/mobile-link.png)](img/notifications/mobile-link.png)

-### Priority notifications
+### Priority notifications (DEPRECATED)

+DEPRECATED.
 Critical notifications designated "high priority" will appear more prominently, fixed above the application top bar.
 When the user has more than one priority notification, the framework displays a generic message featuring the priority notifications count and a link to the notifications page.

 [![priority notification](./img/notifications/priority.png)](img/notifications/priority.png)